TurroTopsis/cystic-fibrosis/diagnosis.md

 *   Approximately 70,000 people worldwide have CF (1 in 100,000)

 ![Population Frequency Infographic](img/frequency.png)
-_Even though Americans have disproportionately more CF cases than anywhere else in the world, only 1 in 10,000 Americans have CF, making it quite a rare genetic disorder._
+_Even though the United States has disproportionately more CF cases than anywhere else in the world, only 1 in 10,000 Americans have CF, making it quite a rare genetic disorder._

 ## Carrier Testing